3191110276/intro-to-kubernetes/5_Exposing_our_App/solutions/challenge1/README.md

         app: hello-cisco
 ```

+As this only provides cluster-internal access, we won't be able to reach the application anymore.
 Now, let's create a LoadBalancer Service using the following configuration:

 ```yaml
 apiVersion: v1